KirillTushin/nlp_course/README.md

 # NLP Course
-Natural Language Processing course with theory and practical use, as well as written methods from scratch.
+Natural Language Processing course with theory and practical use, as well as written methods from scratch, for some methods.